Case study:Healthcare Organization Enhances Sales Enablement With an App

 A key component is the Xamarin platform, providing an application development model that gives the healthcare organization the ability to run a single code base on both platforms.
 This new transition pathway allows for operating in mixed platforms without having to maintain completely separate code bases for all of the company’s applications.

-Asynchronous service — We leveraged portable, asynchronous libraries to ensure all file IO and REST service calls occur asynchronously.
+Asynchronous service — We leveraged portable, asynchronous libraries to ensure all file Input/Output (I/O) and REST service calls occur asynchronously.
 This means the new sales application remains usable and responsive during long-running synchronization processes.

 Improving operations and patient care

-“BlueMetal is our strategic innovation partner,” says the global healthcare products company’s chief information officer.
-“They are experts at creatively modernizing the capabilities of our existing clinical systems investments to improve both operational efficiencies and the quality and consistency of patient care.”
+Insight's Digital Innovation team "are experts at creatively modernizing the capabilities of our existing clinical systems investments to improve both operational efficiencies and the quality and consistency of patient care,” says the global healthcare products company’s chief information officer.

-The sales application prototype demonstrated that a Windows 8.1 version of the sales application was highly feasible.
-In addition, the project revealed that a new mobility strategy — particularly a production-quality release on Windows Surface devices — would significantly enhance the overall user experience on mobile devices, reduce the total cost of ownership for the app and strengthen security.
+The sales application prototype demonstrated the high feasibility of a Windows 8.1 version of the sales application.
+In addition, the project revealed that a new mobility strategy — particularly a production-quality release on Microsoft Surface devices — would significantly enhance the overall user experience on mobile devices, reduce the total cost of ownership for the app and strengthen security.